Diana Mosley: Marriages

-Diana's parents did not approve of her decision to leave Guinness, and Diana was briefly estranged from most of her family.
+Diana's parents did not approve of her decision to leave Guinness, and Diana became a "social pariah" and was briefly estranged from most of her family.
 Her affair with Mosley also strained relationships with her sisters.
 Jessica and Deborah were initially not permitted to see Diana, for she was "living in sin" with Mosley in London.
 Deborah eventually came to know Mosley and ended up liking him very much.
 Jessica on the other hand despised Mosley's beliefs, and became permanently estranged from Diana in the later 1930s.
 Pamela and her husband Derek Jackson got along well with Mosley.
 Nancy despised Mosley's political beliefs, but tolerated him for the sake of her relationship with Diana.
 After the publication of Nancy's 1935 novel Wigs on the Green, satirising Mosley and his beliefs, relations between the sisters became strained-to-non-existent, and it was not until the mid-1940s that they were able to get back to being close again.

 Between 1936 and 1939 Diana and Mosley rented Wootton Lodge, a country house in Staffordshire.
 She furnished her new home with some of the Swinbrook furniture that her father was selling.

 Nazi Germany

-In 1934, Diana visited Germany with her then 19-year-old sister Unity.
-While there, they attended the first Nuremberg rally after the Nazi rise to power.
-Unity, a friend of Adolf Hitler, introduced Diana to him in March 1935.
-They returned for the second rally later that year and were entertained as his guests at the 1935 rally.
+In 1934, Diana visited Germany with her then 19-year-old sister, Unity Mitford.
+While there, they attended the first Nuremberg Rally after the Nazi rise to power.
+Unity later befriended Adolf Hitler and introduced him to Diana in March 1935.
+Both sisters returned to Nuremberg for the second rally, later in 1935, where they were entertained as guests of the Nazi dictator.
 In 1936, he provided a Mercedes-Benz to take Diana to the Berlin Olympic games.
-She became well acquainted with Winifred Wagner and Magda Goebbels.
+She became well-acquainted with Winifred Wagner and Magda Goebbels.

-Diana and Mosley married secretly on 6 October 1936 in the drawing room of Nazi propaganda chief Joseph Goebbels.
-Hitler, Robert Gordon-Canning and Bill Allen were in attendance.
+Diana and Sir Oswald Mosley married secretly on 6 October 1936 in the drawing room of Nazi propaganda chief Joseph Goebbels in Berlin.
+Hitler and British fascists Robert Gordon-Canning and Bill Allen were in attendance.
 The marriage was kept secret until the birth of their first child, Alexander, in 1938.
 In August 1939, Hitler told Diana over lunch that war was inevitable.

-Mosley and Diana had two sons together: (Oswald) Alexander Mosley (born 1938) and Max Rufus Mosley (born 1940).
-Hitler presented the couple with a silver framed picture of himself.
-The Mosleys were interned during much of the Second World War, under Defence Regulation 18B, along with other British fascists including Norah Elam.
+Hitler presented the couple with a silver framed picture of himself as a wedding gift.